The project

 17 Sustainable Development Goals

-In 2015, the 193 member states of the UN General Assembly adopted the 2030 Agenda, which addresses the entire world community with 17 sustainability goals and 169 sub-goals as well as five underlying principles (people, planet, peace, partnership, prosperity).
-The 17 goals for sustainable development, also known as Sustainable Development Goals (SDGs), are to be achieved by 2030 with the involvement of a wide range of stakeholders from business, politics and civil society.
-In the meantime, they are used in a wide variety of political and corporate processes as an instrument for a more sustainable orientation.
-In contrast to the previous agenda, the Millennium Development Goals, the SDGs are aimed at the whole world in the sense of the principle of universality and call for the Global North in particular to assume its global responsibility and take action to achieve these goals.
+In 2015, the 193 member states of the UN General Assembly adopted the 2030 Agenda, which addresses the entire global community with 17 Sustainable Development Goals and 169 targets as well as five underlying principles (people, planet, peace, partnership, prosperity).
+The 17 Sustainable Development Goals (SDGs) are to be achieved by 2030 with the involvement of a wide variety of stakeholders from business, politics, and civil society.
+They are now being used in a wide variety of political and corporate processes as an instrument for a more sustainable approach.
+The SDGs challenge the entire world (principle of universality), especially the Global North in particular to assume its global responsibility and take action to achieve these goals.

-The 17 SDGs, which aim for sustainable development worldwide, are based on the idea of the sustainability triangle (social, ecological, economic).
-Central aspects of the 2030 Agenda are the creation of equal opportunities, the reduction of disparities in living standards and the sustainable management of natural resources in order to ensure the preservation of ecosystems and strengthen their resilience.
+The 17 SDGs are based on the concept of the sustainability triangle (social, environmental, economic) and aim for global sustainable development.
+Central aspects of the 2030 Agenda are creating equal opportunities, reducing disparities in living standards, and sustainable management of natural resources to ensure the preservation of ecosystems and strengthen their resilience.

-The original idea of the 2030 Agenda, a mere target scheme, has been used more and more frequently in the municipalities since it was adopted in the past decade as an instrument for the holistic design of sustainable urban planning.
-This so-called "localization" of the 2030 Agenda creates awareness and opportunities for further development at the local level to assume global responsibility.
+The original idea of the 2030 Agenda as a mere set of objectives has, since its adoption last decade, been increasingly used by municipalities as a tool for holistically shaping sustainable urban planning.
+This "localization" of the 2030 Agenda creates awareness and opportunities for further development at the local level for assuming global responsibility.
 Achieving the sustainability goals at the lowest levels requires a multi-level approach (multi-level governance) and close inter-institutional cooperation.
-Therefore, Urban Diplomacy Exchange not only creates networking opportunities between the participating cities, but also promotes exchange with other actors at national and international level.
+Therefore, Urban Diplomacy Exchange not only creates networks among participating cities but also promotes exchange with other actors at the national and international levels.

 National level